This is part one of my review of the Waldorf Astoria Ras Al Khaimah hotel.

 There is a separate lap pool, theoretically for adults but children did not seen to be banned, on the edge of the beach:

-Overall, the Waldorf Astoria Ras Al-Khaimah is a very accomplished hotel indeed.
-I will continue this review tomorrow, when I will take a more critical look at the quality of what is on offer as well as showing you the fantastic suite I had.
+Overall, the Waldorf Astoria Ras Al Khaimah is a very accomplished hotel indeed.
+Click here to read Part 2 of our Waldorf Astoria Ras Al Khaimah review when I will take a more critical look at the quality of what is on offer as well as showing you the fantastic suite I had.

 You can find out more about the hotel, and book, on this page of the Hilton website.